and then there were Blue Sky Flags...

 The next versions were printed on paper, which were torn on the edges and hung on sticks as sculptures.
 Along the way, she did an installation of large scale paper clouds in Pt.
 Townsend, WA, in the summer of 2012.
 These were, as always, a prayer for blue skies.

-The current evolution of the flags are 10”x10” each, custom printed in San Francisco on silk, and sewed to a cotton ribbon in sets of 12.
-The images are all original digital photos Lindsey has taken of the Northern California skies.
-These flags can be hung inside or outside, and are meant to be ultimately composted—to send their message out to the winds and back to the earth.
+The first evolution of the flags on cloth were 10”x10” each, custom printed in San Francisco on silk, and sewed to a cotton ribbon in sets of 12.
+The images were prints from original digital photos Lindsey continues to take of the Northern California skies.
+This version of the flags had a wonderful life in and around Half Moon Bay, CA, hanging inside or outside, and were meant to be ultimately composted—to send their message out to the winds and back to the earth.

 the flags began to travel